osu-uwrt/scylla/README.md

 ### To-Do

+This section is out of date.
+I will update this section at some point during break with a really nice list of things we have to do.

 - Implement our protocol for how we want to deal with our files from Box
     - This is more with respect to where the Box files will go and how we'll feed them into OpenLabeling
 - Implement actual Box authentication (you have to log in when you start up the application)